 (4) a reimbursement of investigative expenses incurred by the SEC Office.

 Civil Sanction is a recent enforcement power added by the Securities and Exchange Act (No. 5) B.E.
-2559 (2016) in order to improve efficiency of law enforcement.
+2559 (2016) and the Emergency Decree on Digital Asset Businesses of 2018 in order to improve efficiency of law enforcement.

 Section 317/1 of the amended SEA allows the following offences to be prosecuted by a civil sanction: